tasmiyam72/Automated-Identity-and-Access-Management-Scripts/README.md

 2️⃣ **Remove Bulk Users from Okta Tenant**

-🔹 **Purpose**: Automates bulk user removal from an Okta Tenant, reducing the need for manual intervention.
+🔹 **Purpose:** Automates bulk user removal from an Okta Tenant, reducing the need for manual intervention.

 🔹 **Key Features:**